-But why is prevention and protection so important?
+But why are prevention and protection so important?
 Let me share some numbers that will hopefully clarify it for you:

-Only 115 HIPAA audits were performed in 2009 to 2013 out of 700,000 covered entities.
-Only 100 per month starting in 2014 out of 3.7 million organizations required to comply with HIPAA.
+Only 115 HIPAA audits were performed from 2009 to 2013 of 700,000 covered entities.
+Only 100 per month starting in 2014 out of 3.7 million organizations were required to comply with HIPAA.
 But 13,000 Data Breach Investigations in the same year.
 (Source: HHS Office for Civil Rights).

 About 81% of healthcare organizations allow employees to connect their personal devices to their network, but only 21% scan the devices for threats before letting them access network resources.
 (Source: Ponemon survey of healthcare organizations).

-The cost of a breach is in average $188 per each record compromised.
+The cost of a breach is on average $188 per record compromised.
 (Source: Ponemon 2014 Cost of Data Breach survey).

 56% of patients whose data was breached lost trust and confidence in their healthcare provider and moved their charts to a different professional.
 (Source: Ponemo 2013 Survey on Medical Identity Theft)

-Of all data breaches reported, 31% are on the healthcare industry.
+Of all data breaches reported, 31% are in the healthcare industry.
 (Source: EMC/RSA White Paper 2013).
 Note that most cases of data breaches are never reported to the authorities.

-HIPAA Penalties: $1.5 million for a lost unencrypted laptop, $1.7 million for a lots unencrypted hard drive.
+HIPAA Penalties: $1.5 million for a lost unencrypted laptop, and $1.7 million for a lost unencrypted hard drive.

 63% of healthcare institutions have experienced a reportable data breach.
 (Source: Ponemon 2013 Economic & Productivity Impact of IT Security on Healthcare).